Time-Harmonic Magnetic Model¶

 Materials¶

-In the most general case, the material parameters \(\nu\) and \(\sigma\) in the equation above can be complex, frequency-dependent tensors that vary spatially and may also depend on other physical properties, such as temperature.
-A material is specified through the Time-Harmonic General Magnetic Material.
-For details refer to Time-Harmonic General Magnetic Material.
+The material parameters \(\nu\) and \(\sigma\) may be nonlinear and depend on other physical quantities such as temperature.
+A material is specified through the General Material, with examples summarized in Table 1.

 ![]() Example from the Compumag TEAM-7 case.
-The simulation contains three materials: Air, Copper and Aluminum. |
+The simulation contains three materials: Air, Copper, and Aluminum. |

-CopperFor non-magnetic but electrically conductive regions such as copper with $$ \mu = \mu_0, \qquad \sigma = \sigma_{\text{Cu}}, $$ we can create the material using:
+Copper (stranded)For non-magnetic but electrically conductive regions such as a stranded copper coil with $$ \mu = \mu_0, \qquad \sigma = \sigma_{\text{Cu}}, $$ the material is created with:

-AluminumFor electrically conductive regions such as aluminum we use $$ \mu = \mu_0, \qquad \sigma = \sigma_{\text{Al}}, $$ we can create the material using:
+Aluminum (solid)For an electrically conductive solid conductor such as aluminum with $$ \mu = \mu_0, \qquad \sigma = \sigma_{\text{Al}}, $$ the material is created with:

 |